 I used to carpool to my last job.
 As I drove home one afternoon, my carpool partner pulled her planner from her bag and realized that she hadn't been keeping up.
 She crossed out an entire week happily, and then commented, "I don't think I should be taking this much pleasure from scratching out these days.
 This is my life!
 I'm crossing out my life!"

-It's not bad to look forward to the future.
-I just want to make sure I'm not crossing out days before I even live them.
+While it's not bad to look forward to the future, I want to make sure that I'm not crossing out days before I even live them.

-This summer we had a few students over for dinner one evening.
+One evening this summer we had a few students over for dinner.
 To be exact, they were three football players in the midst of a grueling practice schedule, and they were hungry.
 At the end of the meal, I served dessert -- generously-sized, still a tad warm, perfectly chewy brownies.
 Before I could blink, I looked at one boy's plate and the brownie was gone.
 I glanced up.
 He wasn't even still chewing.

 "Want another?"
 I asked.

 "Yes, please."
 He replied as I handed over a huge square on a napkin.
 "I think I just swallowed that last one whole.
 I didn't even taste it!"